csce585-mlsystems/DermaLite/README.md

   - **AUC**: Ability to rank positive cases higher than negative cases
   - **Loss**: Categorical crossentropy

-# < The following is only applicable for the final project submission >

 ## Dependencies
 ### Include all dependencies required to run the project.
 Example:
 - Python 3.12+